Chapter 3 Discussion Questions

 13. If a quantum wave is a processing wave, how does it spread?
 (QR3.4.2)

-14. Does quantum theory say a photon has a quantum wave, or that it is a quantum wave?
+14. According to quantum theory, does a photon have a quantum wave or is it one?
 (QR3.4.3)

 15. Will hidden physical causes ever explain why photons hit a screen at random points?
 (QR3.5.1)